Skip to main content

 This guide will cover everything you need to know about parking tickets in Ontario, including how to pay them, dispute them, and how they can affect your driving privileges.

-Three main takeaways about parking tickets in Ontario
+Three things to know about parking tickets in Ontario

 • Most parking tickets won’t increase insurance.